apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

 **hdfs.path**           --            HDFS directory path (eg hdfs://namenode/flume/webdata/)
-hdfs.filePrefix         FlumeData     Name prefixed to files created by Flume in hdfs directory hdfs.fileSuffix         --            Suffix to append to file (eg ``.avro`` - *NOTE: period is not automatically added*) hdfs.rollInterval       30            Number of seconds to wait before rolling current file
+hdfs.filePrefix         FlumeData     Name prefixed to files created by Flume in hdfs directory hdfs.fileSuffix         --            Suffix to append to file (eg ``.avro`` - *NOTE: period is not automatically added*) hdfs.inUsePrefix        --            Prefix that is used for temporal files that flume actively writes into hdfs.inUseSuffix        ``.tmp``      Suffix that is used for temporal files that flume actively writes into hdfs.rollInterval       30            Number of seconds to wait before rolling current file
                                       (0 = never roll based on time interval) hdfs.rollSize           1024          File size to trigger roll, in bytes (0: never roll based on file size)